xajeel/notes/javascript/javascript.md

 - Scope
 - If else statements [ if, else, else if, ternarry operator (?) ]
 - Loops [ for loop, while loop ]
+- More Loops [ for of, for in, for each loop ]
 - Functions [ simple functions, arrow function ]
+- More Function [ filter functon, map function]

 Resourse : [Code with Harry](https://www.codewithharry.com/tutorial/functions-in-js/)